DanielleDaly/portfolio-project-5/README.md

 - Homepage Hero image
     - The homepage hero image is from [Unsplash.com](https://unsplash.com).
 I have made some adjustments to the image.

+### Deployment Steps
+- The steps taken to deploy the project on Heroku, ElephantSQL and Amazon AWS were taken from the Code Institute lessons, as well as the [AWS Changes Sheet](https://codeinstitute.s3.amazonaws.com/fullstack/AWS%20changes%20sheet.pdf) that is linked in the lessons

 ### General Issues
 - Heroku "IP Address Mismatch" issue